khasanshadiyarov/ABC/diagrams/research-promotion/research-promotion.md

-# Research Promotion
+# Research Promotion Diagram
-Research promotion is an activity diagram, which is used as a blueprint to promote a research in order to increase public awareness of it.
+Research promotion diagram is an activity diagram, which is used as a blueprint to promote a research in order to increase public awareness of it.
 This takes into account research publishing, audience identification and engagement via creating multimedia resources and progressively reaching out a wider audience.

 ---